 How To Launch A Financial Campus Program At Your School

-There are three ways to launch a Financial Campus Program at your school
+There are 3ways to launch a Financial Literacy Program at your school

-Your school or club can launch a small pilot program.
-Participants pay a $19.95 fee when registering.
+Your school or club can launch a small program.
+Students pay a $19.99 fee when registering.

-If your school already has a StockTrak site license, the Financial Campus Program can be added for a single license of $5,000* covering your entire campus.
-This is a great way to leverage your existing business program and raise the profile of your school’s Trading Room.
+If your school already has a StockTrak site license, the Financial Literacy Program can be added for an additional fee of $7,500* covering your entire freshman class.
+This is a great way to add a financial literacy component to your Business School.

-Your school could have its own customized platform if a bank, credit union, or alumni association becomes a partner.
-This license is $20,000 per school per year and includes branded colors, logos, custom lessons, and landing pages of both partners.
+Your school could have its own branded, customized, and dedicated platform.
+This license is $20,000 per school per year and includes branded colors, logos, custom lessons, and landing page.